Skip to main content

 Medication overuse can absolutely make headaches worse.
 This pattern, called medication overuse headache, happens when you use ibuprofen, acetaminophen, or triptans more than 10 to 15 days per month.
 We taper the offending agent and bridge with neuromodulation devices and CGRP medications.

 Dehydration alone rarely causes migraine, but it lowers your threshold so other triggers tip you over.
 Aim for half your body weight in ounces of water daily, plus electrolytes if you sweat heavily.
-Coffee and alcohol both shift fluid balance and need to be counted.
+Coffee and alcohol both change fluid balance and need to be counted.

 Ketamine and psilocybin are both being studied for cluster headache and chronic migraine, with early but promising results.
 We do not offer either in-clinic.
 We watch the research carefully and refer to academic programs at Penn or Jefferson when appropriate.

-Yes, chronic Lyme and other tick-borne infections can cause persistent headaches, especially in patients who hike the Wissahickon or spend time in the Poconos or South Jersey.
+Yes, chronic Lyme and other tick-borne infections can cause persistent headaches, particularly in patients who hike the Wissahickon or spend time in the Poconos or South Jersey.
 We screen with Lyme antibodies, Babesia, and Bartonella when the history fits.

 An MRI helps when there are red flags (sudden severe pain, neurologic symptoms, headache that wakes you from sleep, or a new pattern after age 50).
 For typical chronic migraine, imaging is usually normal and adds little.
 We order it when the history points there.